husainbahadur/tryhackme-presecurity-notes/README.md

 - Finding loopholes in applications to gain unauthorised access

 Overall, the goal of Offensive Security is to  understand hacker tactics and enhance company’s system defences before real hackers do.

 I also learned that, A terminal (command line interface) is a program that allows users to send text-based commands to the computer.
 And lot of hacking tools, including dirb, need to be executed from a terminal.
-This is because the terminal is much more efficient then GUIs and Menus as it allows the user to directly talk to the software of the digital device.
+This is because the terminal is much more efficient then GUIs and Menus as it allows the user to directly talk to the software.
 ## Defensive Security Intro

 ## Careers in Cyber